Ganzzi/agent-reminiscence/docs/STREAMLIT_UI_PLAN.md

 **Feature Branch**: `feature/streamlit-ui`
 **Created**: October 3, 2025
-**Status**: Planning Phase
+**Status**: ✅ COMPLETED (October 3, 2025)

 ## Overview

-Add a Streamlit web UI to `agent_mem` package for managing active memories with pre-built BMAD templates.
-The UI will provide a user-friendly interface to view templates, create/manage active memories, and interact with the agent memory system.
+A Streamlit web UI has been successfully implemented for the `agent_mem` package, providing a user-friendly interface to manage active memories with pre-built BMAD templates.
+The UI allows non-technical users to browse templates, create/manage active memories, and interact with the agent memory system through an intuitive web interface.

+**Access the UI**: Run `streamlit run streamlit_app/app.py` and navigate to `http://localhost:8501`

 ---